tonai/Lightning-talks/JavaScript/02_jQuery/01_jQuery-DOM-manipulation.md

 ### jQuery DOM replacement

-* `.html([htmlString])` : Get the HTML contents of the **first** element in the set of matched elements or set the HTML contents of every matched element.
+* `.html([HtmlString])` : Get the HTML contents of the **first** element in the set of matched elements or set the HTML contents of every matched element.
-* `.text([string])` : Get the combined text contents of each element in the set of matched elements, including their descendants, or set the text contents of the matched elements.
+* `.text([String])` : Get the combined text contents of each element in the set of matched elements, including their descendants, or set the text contents of the matched elements.

 **Note** : when using the `.html()` method, all DOM elements that are replaced are cleaned up the same way as when using the `.remove([Selector])` method.